Sending Volume and Warmup

 ### Risky Address Segment

-3. Review risky rows manually where possible.
+3. Review risky rows manually when possible.

-4. If you keep some risky rows, send them in a smaller segment after the sender has healthy results.
+4. If you keep some risky rows, send to them in a smaller segment after the sender has healthy results.

 ## Related Guides

-- [Sender Domains and Email Authentication](https://mailrith.com/guides/sender-domains-and-authentication.md): Your sender domain is the name inboxes learn to trust, and authentication proves that your email delivery service is allowed to send for it.
+- [Sender Domains and Email Authentication](https://mailrith.com/guides/sender-domains-and-authentication.md): Your sender domain is what inbox providers learn to trust.
+Authentication proves that your email delivery service is allowed to send email for your domain.

-- [From, Reply-To, and Return-Path](https://mailrith.com/guides/from-reply-to-and-return-path.md): An email has several sender-related addresses, and each one has a different job in delivery and replies.
+- [From, Reply-To, and Return-Path](https://mailrith.com/guides/from-reply-to-and-return-path.md): An email can include several sender-related addresses.
+Each address has a separate role for delivery, authentication, or replies.

-- [DNS, PTR, and Reverse DNS](https://mailrith.com/guides/dns-and-reverse-dns.md): DNS records identify your domain, while reverse DNS helps inboxes check whether a sending IP has a sensible hostname.
+- [DNS, PTR, and Reverse DNS](https://mailrith.com/guides/dns-and-reverse-dns.md): DNS records identify your domain.
+Reverse DNS helps inbox providers check that a sending IP address has a valid hostname.